NxBlaze/odin-rock-paper-scissors/README.md

     Paper -> 1
     Scissors -> 2

-Ok, 1 beating 0 and 2 beating 1 is straight enough, but 0 beating 2 seems kinda counter-intuitive.
+Ok, 1 beating 0 and 2 beating 1 is straightforward enough, but 0 beating 2 seems counter-intuitive.
 This is where modulo function comes in.
 Exact formula, in pseudocode is:

     if ((playerSelection + 1) % 3 === computerSelection)
         computer wins